 In August 2021, Oakville Town Council approved funding to remove LDD egg masses from 2,300 municipal street trees in the fall.

-2021 was one of the highest recorded populations of LDD moth in the province in the last 30 years.
+That year saw one of the highest recorded populations of LDD moth in the province in the last 30 years.
 According to the latest defoliation and egg mass survey conducted by the town, there are areas of concern that could see another year of heavy LDD infestation in 2022.
-Acting now will help reduce next year’s population levels.

-Forestry staff has been monitoring the population of LDD moth since 2002.
-In 2005, staff observed an increase in gypsy moth population, and undertook a more comprehensive monitoring program.
+Forestry staff have been monitoring the population of LDD moth since 2002.
+In 2005, staff observed an increase in LDD moth population, and undertook a more comprehensive monitoring program.

 As a result of a population increase in 2007, Oakville participated in a collaborative spray program in 2008 with neighbouring municipalities to spray 63 hectares (155 acres) of municipally infested woodlands with the insecticide Btk.
 The aerial spray program was considered a success.
 The LDD moth population in the following years was negligible and an integrated pest management approach that did not require aerial spraying was implemented.
 Forestry staff manually removed egg masses from the trees, where possible, prior to spring emergence.

-In spring 2018, the town completed an aerial spray in select town woodlands to control the LDD moth infestation which successfully conserved a significant portion of Oakville’s tree canopy.
+In spring 2018 and 2021, the town completed an aerial spray in select town woodlands to control the LDD moth infestation which successfully conserved a significant portion of Oakville’s tree canopy.